 Feeding, also called refreshing, your sourdough starter ultimately becomes a series of personal choices.
 You have to adjust your starter feeding routine to match your baking frequency, the flour you plan to have on hand, the temperatures currently in your kitchen (which fluctuate naturally through the seasons), and also to time your sourdough starter ripening with your daily schedule.
 In this post, I plan to visit the question I get asked extremely often: how do I feed my sourdough starter?

-This post will discuss what I'm currently feeding my sourdough starter (and will be updated should changes arise) and the schedule it's following.
-Since I often bake sourdough bread (just about every day!), it's beneficial for me to keep my starter in the strongest possible condition.
+This post will discuss what I'm feeding my sourdough starter (and will be updated should changes arise) and the schedule it follows.
+Since I often bake sourdough bread (just about every day!), keeping my starter in the strongest possible condition is beneficial.
 This means frequent feedings and keeping it at a warm temperature.

 If you bake less often or want less commitment, there's a place for that, too.
-Please have a look at my weekend bread baking schedule for a low-maintenance way to keep your starter with the possibility of still baking bread on the weekends.
+Please have a look at my weekend bread-making schedule for a low-maintenance way to keep your starter with the possibility of still baking bread on the weekends.

 For a quick rundown, check out my YouTube video of my feeding process: